-Grades K-2 Science Standards
+Grades 6-8 Science Standards

-The K-2 Science Standards are designed to provide opportunities for students to develop an understanding of all thirteen core ideas (see Appendix 3) across the K-2 grade band.
+The Grades 6-8 Science Standards are designed to provide opportunities for students to develop an understanding of all fourteen core ideas (see Appendix 3) across the 6-8 grade band.
 To sufficiently demonstrate knowledge, understanding, and performance of each standard, not every core idea is included in every grade.

-Students engage in multiple science and engineering practices as they gather information to answer their questions or solve design problems by reasoning how the data provide evidence to support their understanding, and then communicate their understanding of phenomena in physical, earth and space, and life sciences (the knowing of science).
+Within each grade level, students engage in multiple science and engineering practices as they gather information to answer their questions or solve design problems by reasoning how the data provide evidence to support their understanding, and then communicate their understanding of phenomena in physical, earth and space, and life science (the knowing of science).
 Students apply their knowledge of the core ideas to understand phenomena, see the impact, or construct technological solutions (using science).
 The crosscutting concepts support their understanding of patterns, cause and effect relationships, and systems thinking as students make sense of phenomena in the natural and designed worlds.
-The practices, core ideas, and crosscutting concepts help students develop an understanding of skills and knowledge to transfer them from one grade to the next and between content areas.
+The practices, core ideas, and crosscutting concepts help students develop an understanding of skills and knowledge in order to transfer them from one grade to the next and between content areas.